pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 After December 2023, I do NOT have access to HiperGator.
 So, I am using Google Collab Pro which is limited to 20 GB  of usable RAM.
 Hence, I have not used SVM or PCA on the entire image dataset because these techniques usually require more than 20  GB of RAM for the given dataset.
-I have limited the size of the images to 224x224 pixels
+I have limited the size of the images to 224x224 pixels.

+Additionally, code in Google Collab is usually written in the form of notebooks.
+Although, I could have written .py files, I had no way to ensure that they would run correcdtly in HiperGator.
+Hence, all the code I have provided are in the form of Google Collab notebooks, and can be run on Google Collab with a GPU instance.

+Minor modifications could be made to make the same files run on HiperGator OOD.

 ### Data Augmentation
 In the baseline and homemade models, I am using a slight amount of data augmentation using the ImageDataGenerator from the Keras framework to make the model robust and generalizable.
 The data augmentation techniques are basically: